We all enjoy music and speakers make that possible – but it’s confusing if you’re not sure how to connect them the right way.

-Speaker wiring diagram (click to enlarge) or click here for the Adobe .pdf version
+Click on the image to enlarge it or click here for the Adobe .pdf version you can download and print.

 Speakers contain a long wound loop of wire called a voice coil.
 Loops of wire have a property called inductance which affects a speaker’s resistance value depending on the frequency (sound range) being played.

-Because they have electrical properties that include inductance and capacitance, their “total resistance” can actually change with the music slightly.
-Because of this, there’s some additional complex math needed to figure out the total resistance, which in this case is called impedance.
-Speaker impedance is just a more sophisticated way of finding the total resistance, and by tradition is measured with units called “Ohms.”
-The good news is that you don’t have to worry too much about the details – it doesn’t matter for basic speaker use, and long as you observe the basic rules you’ll be fine!
+The good news is that you don’t have to worry too much about the details – it doesn’t matter for basic speaker use, and long as you understand the basic rules you’ll be fine!

 Image of the rear of a home stereo receiver/amplifier.
-Note the recommended speaker impedance ratings shown above the speaker wire connection posts.
+The recommended speaker impedance ratings are usually listed above the speaker wire posts.
+A home stereo, for example, may often list 6-16 ohms as being ok for use.

-Also, attempting to wire 2 of these 8 ohm speakers in parallel to an 8 ohm stereo would have the same effect.
+Also, attempting to wire two 8 ohm speakers in parallel to an 8 ohm stereo would have the same effect.
+(Two 8 ohm speakers in parallel is equal to 4 ohms total that the amp will see)

 When speakers are wired the opposite of each other sound waves cancel out.
 When wired the same, sound waves add together for more sound.